15 Exotic Thai Fruits to Try (with Photos & Seasonal Guide)

-Thai fruits: Coconut - Ma-prao
+Thai fruit: Coconut - Ma-prao

 Coconut is a common ingredient in many Thai dishes, both savory, such as Kaeng Phed Kai, and sweet, like the famous Kanom Krok.
 Refreshing and thirst-quenching, you can drink its “milk” directly or use its flesh to make shakes.
 In addition to its culinary uses, coconut is also widely used in cosmetics.
 It is one of the most cultivated fruits in the world, and Thailand is the 4th largest exporter in Asia.

-Dragon Fruit - Gao Mung Gorn
+A fruit unique in Asia: the Dragon Fruit - Gao Mung Gorn

 Whether with white or red flesh dotted with small seeds, dragon fruit has a unique taste that ranges from the acidity of kiwi to the earthy flavor of ripe fruit.
 Originally from the Mekong Delta, this fruit is gaining popularity and can now be found in new and innovative forms, such as chips for appetizers!
 Although its flavor is rather light, dragon fruit is definitely worth discovering.
 Its texture is similar to that of kiwi but less juicy

-Passion fruit - Sawaros
+From acid to sweet: passion fruit - Sawaros

 While passion fruit is not native to Thailand, it is becoming increasingly popular and can now be found on many shelves throughout the region.
 Best enjoyed when fully ripe, it strikes the perfect balance between sweetness and acidity.
 Passion fruit is commonly consumed fresh, as well as in jams and especially in shakes.
 Combining it with mango creates a must-try drink that’s perfect for a quick break

-Mango - Ma Mouang
+The iconic Thai fruit: Mango - Ma Mouang

 Mango is extremely popular in Thailand and can be eaten either green (with a little spicy sweetness) or ripe.
 Thais generally prefer the green, crunchier and stronger version.
 Mango is one of the three essential ingredients in the fantastic Khao Niao Magmuang dessert, more commonly known as mango and coconut milk sticky rice.
 The peak mango season in Thailand is from January to May.